particle-iot/docs/src/content/datasheets/wi-fi/photon-2-argon-migration-guide.md

 The flash file system can be used for data storage on the Photon 2, however care must be taken to avoid excessive wear of the flash for frequently changing data.

+### USB

+The Photon 2 has a USB C connector, like the Tracker One and Tracker Eval Board.

+The Argon has a Micro USB B connector.

 ### Full module pin comparison

+{{imageOverlay src="/assets/images/argon/argon-pinout.png" alt="Argon Pinout Diagram" class="full-width"}}

+{{imageOverlay src="/assets/images/photon-2-pinout.png" alt="Photon 2 Pinout Diagram" class="full-width"}}

 {{!-- BEGIN do not edit content below, it is automatically generated aa218eb3-5975-4ba6-b26d-2a5d43c5378e --}}